 It will also report all and every offending id# in case of conflicts, as many as there may exist.
 Use it as frequently as you need, it's the best way to ensure that things are fine after plugging any of the many modules available on the CL library - a match made in heaven.

-OSREV is now "hidden" under PGSIG, used with any argument larger than 15 (the highest page number on the I/O Bus).
-OSREV shows the revisions for the three first pages, containing the core Operating System code (in ROMS 1/2/3) / which for an unmodified HP-41CX are as follows:
+• OSREV.
+Now a sub-function, it shows the revisions for the three first pages, containing the core Operating System code (in ROMS 1/2/3) / which for an unmodified HP-41CX are as follows: